Friday, June 11, 2021

 HR needs to deliberate with various team leaders and managers to finalize these details.
 This will avoid changes post-implementation.
 As a result, it will lead to more uniform and efficient implementation across the organization.
 It is ideal to have a clear outline of expectations and goals.
 For a more detailed article on the planning phase, read this article

-Evaluation/Assessment phase
+Evaluation/Assessment Phase

 Employees need to engage in self-assessment of skills/competencies outlined in their job roles.
 Further, Managers have to take up the role of supervisory assessment to confirm employee assessments.
 It can sometimes be a challenge to positively express the need for evaluation/assessment.
 Hence, organizations need to educate employees and managers about the need and importance of accurate evaluation.
 They need to outline the benefits and their effect on competency management and career growth.
+This stage is ideal for conducting competency assessment using structured tools that align with defined job roles.

-Gap Assessment and mitigation phase
+Gap Assessment and Mitigation Phase

 Post assessments, we need to identify and highlight skill gaps.
 With desired skill levels and core skills identified in the planning phase, Organizations need to design and implement learnings.
 These learnings are basically courses, trainings, certifications, etc. which will improve skill levels.

-Implementation phase
+Implementation Phase

 It is probable that employees will have multiple skill gaps when assessments are done for the first time.
 Maybe the organization wants a higher skill level from its employees.
 Maybe the employees and managers are too conservative in their assessments.
 In any case, organizations should assign learnings based on their needs.